joshwlivingston/advanced-r/README.md

 Any non numeric column that is *not* a logical, factor, or character column is converted to a numeric column via `as.numeric()`.
-`as.numeric()` only works on atomic vectors, so will convert each list element at the atomic level
+`as.numeric()` only works on atomic vectors, so it will convert each list element at the atomic level

 ``` r
 b <- list(a = 1, b = "2", c = 3L)